wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 Most modern chargers can charge the battery indefinitely without additional harm.
 The picture above is from a high current dumb charger that boiled the acid until it produced steam and high pressure to open the safety vents.
 As such a smart charger is highly recommended.

 Great care should be taken when handling batteries.
 Dropping a battery may compromise its structural integrity and can lead to a bulge or crack in the battery case.
 These batteries should be safely disposed of as soon as possible.
-All retailers that sell batteries like car batteries should be able to dispose of it for you, some may charge a small fee.
+All retailers that sell batteries, like car batteries, should be able to dispose of it for you.
+They may charge a small fee.

 Batteries need to be kept away from both extreme heat and cold.
 This generally means storing the batteries in a climate controlled area.